jamktiko/Atra/README.md

 - npm install
 - ionic serve (starts developer mode in localhost:8100)

+## Deploying to cloud

+Deploy your CDK stacks in the backend folder, following the backend README.md.

+Once your backend stacks are deployed with CDK, build your app.
+After that, upload the created files (in the hosting folder) into the atra-frontend-bucket S3-bucket.

+To reach the deployed app, use the created CloudFront distribution domain name in your browser.

 ## Tests

 Go to project root file and run the following command: